mysteriumnetwork/documentation/content/user-guide/index.md

 ## Introduction

-Mysterium node comes with a built-in command line tool `myst cli` which can be used to connect to other nodes and use our `dvpn` service.
+Mysterium node comes with a built-in command line tools which can be used to connect to other nodes and use our `dvpn` service.

 It has been tested on: